How to shop tax-free, where to buy essentials and what to bring home as souvenirs

 Single malt whisky is widely available, both in supermarkets and specialist whisky stores.
 Of course, you may find some special blends or personal recommendations if you purchase a bottle during a Scotch malt whisky tour.

-For books, we recommend visiting bookstores like Waterstones (Princes Street and Georges Street) for art/photography/travel books of Scotland.
+For books, we recommend visiting bookstores like Waterstones (Princes Street) for art/photography/travel books of Scotland.
 Some of the more popular books may also be published in German or French.

 Keep your receipts for VAT refund!